vtex-apps/product-comparison/docs/README.md

 The Product Comparison app compares specifications of pre-selected SKUs, allowing store users to better understand their needs when shopping.

-The app exports several blocks, which you can leverage from in order to display a Product Comparison drawer on seach results page and a new Product Comparison page in your store.
+The app exports several blocks, which you can leverage in order to display a Product Comparison drawer on the search results page and a new Product Comparison page in your store.

 ![Comparison drawer](https://user-images.githubusercontent.com/2637457/90900569-43a41a00-e3e7-11ea-9aa9-9a12bbec8c5e.png)
 *Product Comparison drawer on the store's search results page*